andyguo0228/andyguo0228.github.io/_notebook/bike_share_project.md

 ---
 layout: notebook
-title: Divvy Bike Share Project Remake
+title: Divvy Bike Share Project 🚲
 ---

-This is my Divvy Bike Project Remake.
+This is my Divvy Bike Share Project Remake.
 I completed this project a year ago using R for my Google Data Analytics Certificate.
 I've learned a lot since then and wanted to see if I could improve upon my prior work as well as demonstrate my ability to analyze data and build visualizations.
 I'll be using Python for this project because I love pandas 🐼

 Here is a link to my original project using R: [https://rpubs.com/Peachtaco/bike_share_analysis](https://rpubs.com/Peachtaco/bike_share_analysis)